 A film that shows older people with high support needs who live in a care home.
 They talk about what is important in their lives and how they like to be treated.

 This video for older people care services and social workers, shows older people with high support needs who live in the community.
 They talk about what is important in their lives and how they like to be treated.
 It is based around the Joseph Rowntree Foundation’s A Better Life programme.

-This film looks at improving end of life care through the effective co-ordination of health and social care services, focusing particularly on an innovative pilot scheme run by the South of Tyne and Wear Palliative Care Coordinating Centre from Marie Curie’s Newcastle Hospice.
+This video looks at an innovative scheme run by the South of Tyne and Wear Palliative Care Coordinating Centre from Marie Curie’s Newcastle Hospice.
 The Centre offers people at the end of life a coordinated health and care package and keeps everyone involved in their care fully informed.

-For people moving towards the end of life a personalised approach gives them a voice and influence over their care.
-This video for health and care staff looks at how personalised care can be achieved through the Living Well tool, which involves creating a simple one page profile to record a person’s needs and wishes.
+A personalised approach gives people moving towards the end of life a voice and influence over their care.
+This video for health and care staff looks at how personalised care can be achieved through the Living Well tool, which involves creating a one page profile to record a person’s needs and wishes.